 SD-WAN vs MPLS: The Optimization Superpower

 Heat vision, freeze breath, super strength, super speed and practically indestructible.
 With all those fancy power in Superman’s fanny pack, Batman is completely outmatched and will barely put up a fight.

-Optimization is not native to MPLS and comes as an add-on technology.
-This means it calls for separate investment and management.
+Though MPLS bandwidth speeds has been its main USP, optimization is not native to MPLS and comes as an add-on technology.
+This means optimization calls for separate investment and management.
 Even then, it might not adequately address the performance issue, especially for international use-cases.

-Aryaka’s managed SD WAN Solution, on the other hand, boasts a plethora of network optimization techniques such as compression, TCP and UDP Optimization, data de-duplication, SSL & CIFS acceleration, load balancing, path selection, packet loss recovery and error correction.
+Aryaka’s fully-managed networking and security services, on the other hand, boasts a plethora of network optimization techniques such as compression, TCP and UDP Optimization, data de-duplication, SSL & CIFS acceleration, load balancing, path selection, packet loss recovery and error correction.

 Flight abilities!
-Probably the most significant advantage Superman has over Batman.
+Probably the most prominent difference between SD WAN and MPLS, and the most significant advantage Superman has over Batman.
 The latter cannot take to the clouds, and neither can MPLS.